sandeshnaroju/react-native-fullphonenumber/README.md

 # react-native-fullphonenumber
-This is code for full phone number input (with country code)
+This is code for full phone number input (with country code).
+No need to use third party Libraries.

 ## HOW TO USE